epsil/spotgen/README.md

 ### Import existing Spotify playlists

 The generator understands Spotify links and Spotify URIs.
-These are obtained by opening the item in Spotify and choosing *More* -> *Share* (click on the `...` symbol).
+These are usually obtained by opening the item in Spotify and choosing *More* -> *Share* (click on the `...` symbol).

+#### Spotify links

 The following example creates a new playlist out of an existing playlist, applying the [`#order`](#order) command in the process:

     #order by popularity
     https://open.spotify.com/user/redditlistentothis/playlist/6TMNC59e1TuFFE48tJ9V2D

 Another method is to select the playlist's tracks in Spotify, copy them, and then paste them into a text file.
-This produces a list of Spotify links that are understood by the generator:
+This produces a list of Spotify track links:

     https://open.spotify.com/track/4oNXgGnumnu5oIXXyP8StH
     https://open.spotify.com/track/7rAjeWkQM6cLqbPjZtXxl2
     https://open.spotify.com/track/2Nt4Uw91pQLXSJ28SttDdF
     ...

+#### Spotify URIs

 Spotify URIs are also supported: